-the family law act 1975 gives federal courts and state welfare power in relations to children
+the family law act 1975 gives the courts power in relations to children

 The case of Re Marion (No 2) (1994) FLC 92-448 tackled the proposed hysterectomy of a severely disabled child.
 The child’s cognitive function was severely impaired with no chances of improving, hence, the Gillick case with respect to the test of consent cannot be applied to her case.
 The court ordered the operation which could reduce the seizures the child suffered from and after a showing that the child’s cognitive functions were not going to improve.

 Alex, a 13-year-old child was found to be anatomically a girl but was diagnosed as having gender identity dysphoria.
 Alex was treated as a boy and expressed the desire to be one.
 In his case Re Alex: Hormonal treatment for gender identity dysphoria (2004) FLC 93-175, the court, concerned about the depression and distress if permission is not granted, ruled that it was in Alex’s best interest to receive hormone treatments.